 iii. bKash Limited (Subsidiary): BRAC Bank limited formed bKash Limited, a private company limited by shares incorporated on 1 March 2010 under the Companies Act 1994.
-BRAC Bank currently limited holds 51% equity shares in the company, 36.5% of the equity shares are held by Money in motion LLC (a company listed in USA) and the remaining 12.5% of equity shares are held by International Finance Corporation (IFC), bKash Limited was established to introduce mobile money transfer services in Bangladesh.
+BRAC Bank currently limited holds 51% equity shares in the company, 29% of the equity shares are held by Money in motion LLC (a company listed in USA) and 9.9% of equity shares are held by International Finance Corporation (IFC) with and the rest 10.1% of equity shares are held by Alipay Singapore. bKash Limited was established to introduce mobile money transfer services in Bangladesh.
 The Bank has obtained a license from Bangladesh Bank its subsidiary bKash for rendering the mobile financial services.

-In 2014 with the consent of all existing shareholders, Bill & Melinda Gates Foundation invested in bKash.
+In 2014 with the consent of all existing shareholders, Bill & Melinda Gates Foundation and in 2018 Alipay Singapore E-Commerce Private Limited ("Alipay") invested in bKash.
 The preference shareholders do not have any voting rights but has same rights as the equity share holders in the economic interest in the company.
-These shares are convertible to ordinary shares at the option of the Bill & Melinda Gates Foundation.
-As a result, the holding percentage of existing shareholders will be diluted.
-Considering the dilution, BBL's shareholding percentage in bKash will drop from 46.06% in the economic benefit in the company.
+These preference shares are convertible at 1:1 basis to ordinary shares at the option of the preference shareholders.
+The consolidated Financial Statements have been prepared considering the potential dilution.

-- iv.
+iv.
 BRAC SAAJAN Exchange Limited (Subsidiary): BRAC Bank Limited acquired 75%+1 share (249,992 shares out of the total share 333,333) of "Saajan Worldwide Money Transfer Limited" (SWMTL) in the UK.
 Bangladesh Bank has provided necessary approval to acquire SWMTL and setting up two other new branches in Luton and Bradford, UK.
 As per the permission of Bangladesh Bank, SWMTL has already been renamed as "BRAC Saajan Exchange Ltd' (BSE).
 BRAC Bank Limited has been controlling and monitoring all its operations as a holding company.
-BRAC Saajan exchange Limited was established to cater remittance and exchange services in UK. - v.
+BRAC Saajan exchange Limited was established to cater remittance and exchange services in UK.

+Associates of BRAC Bank Limited

+- i.
 BRAC IT Services Limited (Associate): BRAC IT Services Ltd. (bITS) was initially founded as DocumentaTM Ltd, a Digital Archiving Firm in 1999.
 BRAC IT Services Ltd. (bITS) was then formed in April, 2013 through the merger of DocumentaTM Ltd and the IT Division of BRAC Bank.
 BRAC Bank Limited acquired 51% shares of BRAC IT Services Limited, a private company Limited by shares under the Companies Act 1994 incorporated 9 April 2013.
 It is currently operating as an IT Solution and Services company.
 In the year 2017, BRAC Bank Limited has reduced its holding in BRAC IT Services Limited from 51% to 49% by selling 1,034 no. of shares to BRAC.
-Due to the disposal of shares BRAC IT Services Limited, it is converted as "Associate" of the Bank at the end of the year 2017 from Subsidiary status. - vi.
+Due to the disposal of shares BRAC IT Services Limited, it is converted as "Associate" of the Bank at the end of the year 2017 from Subsidiary status. - ii.
 BRAC Asset Management Company Limited (Associate): The bank has invested in 25% shares of BRAC Asset Management Company Limited that was incorporated in Bangladesh on 01 April 2010.
-However, the company could not commence its operation until 2017 due to license for Assets Management Company is pending with Bangladesh Securities and Exchange Commission (BSEC).
+However the company could not commence its operation until 2018 due to license for Assets Management Company is pending with Bangladesh Securities and Exchange Commission (BSEC).